‘What Fresh Hell’ is by Lucy Vine.

 I loved Lilah, she’s fun, outgoing and packed with wit and finds it impossible to say no hence the debilitating bank account.
 Her boyfriend is a sweetheart and her divorced parents hate each other and mostly talk to each other with the most inventive insults ever.
 Lilah is a generous character and she’s easily taken advantage off by, her friends, family and workplace.
 But as the story progresses, we see Lilah struggle with keeping others happy and putting others before herself.

 This book is a riot from start to finish, with boisterous characters, fantastic one liners and scenarios that are instantly relatable and over the top.
 Lucy’s writing is sharp, quick witted and really connects with her readers.

 If you’re looking for perfect escapism story that will lift your spirits and distract from the drama outside, I’d wholeheartedly recommend ‘What Fresh Hell’ and every other book by Lucy Vine.

-You can pre-order The Sunday Lunch Club from Amazon and will be available to buy from good bookshops from 19th April 2018.
+You can buy ‘What Fresh Hell’ from Amazon and is available to buy from good bookshops.